 - ? cup brown sugar

-- 1/2 cup unsalted butter, melted
+- ½ cup unsalted butter (melted)

-- 1 tbsp vanilla extract
+- 1 tablespoon vanilla extract

-- 1 tsp ground cinnamon
+- 1 teaspoon ground cinnamon

 - 1 pinch salt

-- Harry & David maple syrup, for serving
+- Harry & David maple syrup (for serving)

-In a large bowl, whisk together the eggs and the milk.
-Whisk in the brown sugar and melted butter, then whisk in the vanilla, cinnamon, and salt.
+- Whisk in the brown sugar and melted butter.
+Then add the vanilla, cinnamon, and salt.

-Pour the custard all over the bread in the dish, making sure each slice of bread is covered.
-Cover the dish and refrigerate overnight.
+- Pour the custard over the layered bread, making sure each slice is covered.

 - Remove it from the oven and sprinkle with powdered sugar.
-Serve with fresh fruit, whipped cream, and maple syrup!
+Serve with fresh berries, whipped cream, and maple syrup.